GRL2APK/GRL2APKTool/Tool/AcceleoCodes/ReadMe.txt

-Step 1: Extracts the .zip file into Eclipse Workspace.
-Step 2: Run eclipse IDE.
+Step 1: Run eclipse IDE.
+Step 2: create a Acceleo Project.
+Step 3: Place all the files in this folder and Refactor the project.
-Step 3: Run the GoalModelExtractor.mtl file.
+Step 4: Run the GoalModelExtractor.mtl file.
-Step 4: Go to Web Service http://localhost//phpProjects/index.php.
+Step 5: Now, it is time to work with web service.
+Switch to "Web Service" folder and follow instructions.
-Step 5: After completing step 4 from Web service.
+Step 6: After completing step 5 from Web service.
 Run GoalModelCaller.java Step 6: Go to APKGenerator Folder.